Frassati Catholic High School

 Frassati Catholic High School is a private, Catholic coeducational secondary school located in unincorporated Harris County, Texas, near the Spring CDP and in Greater Houston.
 Frassati Catholic High School is administered by the Dominican Sisters of St. Cecilia Congregation from Nashville, Tennessee.
-The patron saint of this school is Pier Giorgio Frassati.
+The patron saint of this school is St. Pier Giorgio Frassati.
 It was the first Catholic high school to be established in the northern portion of Greater Houston.

 History

 Prior to the opening of the school, residents of the northern parts of Greater Houston wishing to attend Catholic school had to drive long distances to Houston's Catholic high schools; the nearest such school was 45 minutes away by car.
 Individuals and/or organizations began attempting to establish a northside Catholic high school in the 1990s.

 The North Houston Catholic High School Committee formed in 2007 in order to establish a Catholic high school serving northern portions of Greater Houston.
 Members of the committee's board of directors included members of Catholic churches in Harris County and southern Montgomery County.
 In 2008 it wrote a feasibility plan, and then wrote or obtained the curriculum, architectural design, and budget; Cardinal Daniel DiNardo gave his approval to these plans in October 2008.
 In 2009 the committee received a status as a nonprofit organization and acquired the land, spending $2 million, in December of that year.
 In 2010 the Dominican Sisters of St. Cecilia agreed to operate the school.

-In July 2011, DiNardo announced that the new high school would be named after Blessed Pier Giorgio Frassati, Man of the Beatitudes.
+In July 2011, DiNardo announced that the new high school would be named after St. Pier Giorgio Frassati, Man of the Beatitudes.
 As of 2012 the school administration planned to spend a total of $70 million on the facility.
 About $25–35 million was to be spent on the facility's first phase, with $10 million for the initial structure and an additional $15–25 million for the remainder.
 The members of the student committee Friends of Frassati campaigned for candidates for the mascots at area middle schools and during a field day event held at the Creekside YMCA.
 100 potential mascots were in consideration.
 The mascot, the falcons, was selected in an online poll held on Friday November 16, 2012; 461 persons voted.

 On August 25, 2012 groundbreaking on the first portion occurred.
 For its faculty it was initially scheduled to have three sisters as well as three other faculty.
 Frassati Catholic High School opened in 2013 to an initial freshman (9th grade) class.
 In 2014 the school had 72 students; this increased to 94 in early 2015, 160 later in 2015 and 230 in 2016.

 By October 2014 the school established a capital campaign to secure funding for campus additions.
 Groundbreaking of Phase 1B occurred on October 28, 2014 with construction expected to be completed in the fall of 2015.
 In 2015, the school welcomed its third class of freshmen, doubling the student population.